vstinner/unicode_book/good_practices.rst

 example, an :ref:`ASCII <ascii>` (byte) string can only store characters in U+0000—U+007F (128 code points).

+.. todo:: "A "byte string" is a string encoded to an encoding." doesn't mean anything

-Concatenate two byte strings leads to :ref:`mojibake <mojibake>` if the strings use different encodings.
+Concatenate two byte strings leads of different encodings leads to :ref:`mojibake <mojibake>`.
 Unicode strings don't have this issue.

 A :ref:`UTF-8 <utf8>` encoded byte string is a particular case, because this encoding is able to encode all Unicode characters.
 An UTF-8 encoded string can be seen as an Unicode string, but it is called "byte string" in this book to avoid the confusion with "native" Unicode string.
 The main difference between an UTF-8 byte string and a Unicode string is the complexity of getting the nth
-character: O(n) for the byte string and O(1) for the Unicode string.
-There is one exception: if the Unicode string is implemented using UTF-16: it has also a complexity of O(n).
+character: :math:`O(n)` for the byte string and :math:`O(1)` for the Unicode string.
+There is one exception: if the Unicode string is implemented using UTF-16: it has also a complexity of :math:`O(n)`.

 :ref:`PHP5 <php>` only supports byte strings.